 I’m a filmmaker at the Centre for Innovation, Leiden University.
 I have a background in film and television.
 A few years ago I shifted my energy to innovation in education.
 My colleagues and I work with teachers and students where we research and pilot new technology and formats for education.

 My hope for these podcasts is to create a platform for teachers and students to have crazy and daring conversations.
 I want people to step outside of their comfort zone and realise that their ideas for the future are within their reach.

-Part 1 Guests
+Series 1 Guests

 Dr María Gabriela Palacio is a University Lecturer at the Faculty of Humanities of Leiden University.
 She teaches courses on political economy of Latin America and Practising International Studies (PRINS) at the BA International Studies.
 She holds a PhD in Development Studies by the International Institute of Social Studies (ISS).
 Having held posts in more than one academic discipline, from economics to critical development studies, and moved across diverse geographical locations, she has gained great appreciation for interdisciplinary work, localised research, and accessible output.
 Her research contributes to critical social policy.
 Situated within development studies and informed by political economy, anthropology, and sociology, it seeks to understand how social policy shapes political and social identities.
 Most of her empirical research has focused on Ecuador, though she has written more broadly about Latin America.
 She is also the chair of the network LUDEN, tackling racism and other forms of exclusion at Leiden University’s working and learning environment.